Acronis Backup for Windows Server Image Review

-The Acronis Backup & Recovery 11.5 Server for Windows is the long awaited new version of the already renowned Echo series of Acronis Corporate products.
-The Acronis Backup & Recovery 11 Server for Windows is a perfect solution for protection of all data stored on Windows server, including the Server Operating System.
-Acronis Backup & Recovery 11.5 Server for Windows simplifies and automates the data recovery process, even when the need arises to recover to dissimilar hardware platforms.
-See our review of the Acronis Backup & Recovery Server for Windows.
+The Acronis Backup Server for Windows is the long awaited new version of the already renowned series of Acronis Corporate products.
+The Acronis Server for Windows is a perfect solution for protection of all data stored on Windows server, including the Server Operating System.
+Acronis Backup Server for Windows simplifies and automates the data recovery process, even when the need arises to recover to dissimilar hardware platforms.
+See our review of the Acronis Backup Server for Windows.

 New Version is Released

-Acronis Backup & Recovery 11.5 is just released with new strategies geared towards virtual, cloud and server unification, the new version offers an outstanding range of new features, as well as hundreds of useful enhancements.
+Acronis Backup for Windows Server is just released with new strategies geared towards virtual, cloud and server unification, the new version offers an outstanding range of new features, as well as hundreds of useful enhancements.

 For the purpose of this tutorial or walkthrough of the Acronis True Image Echo Server, I have just installed a Microsoft Windows Server 2003, the 120-megabyte service pack 2 and then all of the 58.9 Megabytes of critical updates.
 I do not want to do that again none to soon.
 The solution is to use the Acronis True Image Echo Server to create an image of the server installation so a quick recovery can be performed if the need ever arises.
 Servers do crash.
 The Acronis True Image Echo Server makes it easy to perform scheduled backups of all your Windows servers in a few easy steps.
 Acronis also makes an Server for Linux but this tutorial is for the Microsoft Windows Server.